 COVID-19 poses serious social and economic challenges to the country and represents a severe risk of losing important gains in the fight against poverty.
 The lockdown and closure of all non-essential business activities slowed down the production, increased layoffs, reduced labor income - especially for private sector workers - with significant adverse impacts on employment and poverty.
 Economic activities, particularly in the tourism and hospitality sectors, have come to a standstill.
 Government of Georgia developed an anti-crisis package to assist private businesses and individuals, implemented in two stages.
 The first stage, involving emergency assistance, started in March 2020 and the second stage kicked off in April to facilitate recovery.
 First stage actions included absorption of citizens’ utility bills by the government for those customers whose monthly consumption of power was less than 200 kW and that of the natural gas below 200m3; State control against price rise for nine staple food products; and provision of three months’ long credit deferral to debtors by the commercial banks.
 Second stage interventions included payments to laid off workers and various categories of self-employed persons, various tax breaks to employers to keep jobs available as well as Targeted Social Assistance (TSA) to pensioners and other vulnerable groups.

 Several bilateral and multilateral donors extended support to Georgia in support to its healthcare and social welfare systems in the face of the pandemic.
-IBRD provided financing of US$80 million to Georgia under the global framework of the World Bank COVID-19 Response.
-AIIB allocated co-financing to this operation in the amount of US$100 million.
-The Project became effective on May 28, 2020 and it is expected to complete it in two years.
+IBRD provided financing of EUR73.1 million to Georgia under the global framework of the World Bank COVID-19 Response.
+AIIB allocated co-financing to this operation in the amount of EUR91.3 million.
+The Project became effective on May 28, 2020.
+In February, 2021, the government of Georgia requested the World Bank Additional Financing (AF) for the ongoing Project in support to the National Plan for COVID-19 Vaccine Deployment, officially endorsed in January 2021 by the Government of Georgia. .
 MoILHSA is the Project implementing entity.

 Present ESMF is prepared to assist the MoILHSA with environmental and social management of Emergency COVID-19 Response Project following national regulations and the ESF of the World Bank.
 The ESMF provides guidelines for working out appropriate prevention and mitigation measures against adverse impacts that might result from Project activities.
 The ESMF includes templates for producing ESMPs and ICWMPs.
-The former aims to provide an overarching action plan for the management of environmental, social, health and safety (ESHS) issues associated with the rehabilitation and operation of health-care facilities in response to COVID-19.
-The latter focuses on proper infection control and medical waste management practices during operation of health-care facilities.
+The former aims to provide an overarching action plan for the management of environmental, social, health and safety (ESHS) issues associated with the rehabilitation and operation of health-care facilities in response to COVID-19, including development of the safe and effective systems for COVID-19 vaccine deployment.
+The latter focuses on proper infection control and medical waste management practices during operation of health-care facilities and COVID-19 vaccination points of dispensing.
 An ICWMP may be included as a part of an ESMP for specific activities.

 The ESMF is one of several environmental and social instruments developed by MoILHSA for Emergency COVID-19 Response Project implementation purposes as required by the ESF.
 Others are the Stakeholder Engagement Plan (SEP) and Labor Management Procedures (LMP).
 LMP is included in the Annex of this ESMF.
 Taking into consideration the groups of stakeholders defined by SEP, a Grievance Redress Mechanism (GRM) will be developed for the Project, as recommended by this ESMF and the World Bank ESF.
 Types of environmental and social instruments and timing of their development and implementation are defined in the Environmental and Social Commitment Plan (ESCP) formally agreed between the Government of Georgia and the World Bank.